Blossom in Nature: 5 Outdoor Activities for Personal Growth this Summer!

 • If this was trying to tell me something, what would it be?

-7. Finally, if it feels right, offer thanks for this experience.
+7. Finally, when you’re done and if it feels right, offer thanks for this experience.

 3. Forest/Nature BatheWoman Forest Bathing